 Dr. Marschall earned her doctoral degree in clinical psychology from the University of Hartford in West Hartford, Connecticut.
 She completed her pre-doctoral internship through the National Psychology Training Consortium and her post-doctoral residency at Family Psychological Center, PA.

-Dr. Marschall has been in practice since 2016 and works in the Child and Adolescent Therapy Clinic with Sioux Falls Psychological Services, providing assessment and therapy treatment to clients age two through college.
+Dr. Marschall has been in practice since 2016 and currently owns a private practice, RMH-Therapy, where she provides therapy primarily to children and adolescents and psychological evaluations.
 She also provides ADHD assessments through ADHD Online and therapy services through Spring Health.
+She teaches continuing education through PESI.

 Dr. Marschall is certified in telemental health and is the author of Telemental Health with Kids Toolbox.
 She is also the author of I Don’t Want To Be Bad: A CBT Workbook for Kids, Parents, and the Professionals who Help Them, A Year of Resiliency: 465 Journal Prompts to Become Your Strongest Self, and Armani Doesn’t Feel Well: A Book to Help Sick Kids.